keithbuhler/keithbuhler.github.io/quotebook.md

 >The intense controversy that this question engenders is remarkable.
 On the left, critics of assertive American foreign, military, and economic policies depict these policies as aggressively immoral by branding them “imperial.”
 On the right, advocates for an even more forceful application of American “hard power,” such as Niall Ferguson and the other members of his self-described “neo-imperialist gang,” argue that the United States should use its immense wealth and military might to impose order and stability on an increasingly chaotic world.

-The two positions appear to be polar opposites, but they both assume that the United States is in fact an empire.
+>The two positions appear to be polar opposites, but they both assume that the United States is in fact an empire.
 One faction argues that imperial hard power can be put to just and humane uses, while the other sees empires as inherently illegitimate and malevolent.
 And both sides tend to use the Roman Empire as a cautionary reference point in arguing over whether the “American Empire” is likely to fall.
 This debate is pointless and ahistorical.
 The United States is not an empire because, quite simply, there are no empires any more.
 By strict definition, empire meant the overt, formal, direct, and authoritarian rule of one group of people over another.
 Empires ruled permanently different and disenfranchised subjects, while the populations of twenty-first century nation states are, at least in theory, rights-bearing citizens.
 Many of these contemporary states encompass communities that have their own frustrated nationalist ambitions, but no modern government would cite empire as their reason for denying separatist groups the right of self-determination.
 Doing so would be an open admission of tyranny.
 Empire became so stigmatized over the course of the twentieth century, particularly after the1960 United Nations resolution 1514 (XV) labeled foreign imperial rule “a denial of fundamental human rights,” that no power would admit to being one.
 (Timothy Parsons is a Professor of African History at Washington University.)

-"Three decades ago, the radical left used the term "American empire" as an epithet.
+>Three decades ago, the radical left used the term "American empire" as an epithet.
 Now that same term has come out of the closet: analysts on both the left and right now use it to explain - if not guide - American foreign policy.
 In many ways, the metaphor of empire is seductive.
 The American military has a global reach, with bases around the world, and its regional commanders sometimes act like proconsuls.
 English is a lingua franca like Latin.
 The US economy is the largest in the world, and American culture serves as a magnet.
-But it is a mistake to confuse primacy with empire." ([Joseph Nye](https://www.project-syndicate.org/columnist/joseph-s--nye) )
+But it is a mistake to confuse primacy with empire. ([Joseph Nye](https://www.project-syndicate.org/columnist/joseph-s--nye) )

 Question: Is America an empire?
 What is an empire?